Skip to content

 A Scenario: 1000 Concurrent Connections

-The most intuitive approach is "one thread per connection": whenever a new connection comes in, we spawn a new thread dedicated to handling it.
-This approach is simple to write, but the problems are obvious—1000 connections mean 1000 threads.
-Each thread has its own stack (8MB by default on Linux), so just the stack space alone would consume nearly 8GB of memory.
-Furthermore, the operating system's overhead for scheduling 1000 threads is not trivial—context switches, cache invalidation, and lock contention all consume significant CPU time.
+The most intuitive approach is "one thread per connection": whenever a new connection comes in, we spin up a new thread dedicated to handling it.
+This scheme is simple to write, but the problems are obvious—1000 connections mean 1000 threads.
+Each thread has its own stack (8MB by default on Linux), so just the stack space will consume nearly 8GB of memory.
+Moreover, the operating system overhead for scheduling 1000 threads is not small—context switches, cache invalidation, lock contention—these all eat up a lot of CPU time.
 More critically, these 1000 threads spend most of their time not computing, but waiting for I/O—waiting for data to arrive on the network card, waiting for the TCP buffer to free up space.
-While a thread is waiting for I/O, the memory and scheduling resources it occupies are entirely wasted.
+When a thread is waiting for I/O, the memory and scheduling resources it occupies are completely wasted.

-The Callback Model: The Most Primitive Form of Async
+Callback Model: The Most Primitive Asynchrony

 cpp